12mre1/12mre1.github.io/_posts/2021-01-10-Mapmaking-with-Canadian-Census-Data.md

 date: 2021-01-10
 ---

-## A Simple Choropleth Map with Mapbox JS API
+## A Simple Choropleth Map with R and Leaflet

 _Prerequisite Math: None_